RamblingPenguin/ice-floe/README.md

     .build();

 // 4.
 Execute and retrieve results
+// Note: In a real application, you would typically use SequenceService to execute the pipeline.
 SequenceContext finalContext = pipeline.apply(new InitialInput("Hello from the Ice Floe world"));

 int count = finalContext.get(wordCountKey).orElseThrow().count(); // 6